mhmadwrekat/SHAI_training_slides/technicalInterview/React.md

 - ### What is React.js and how does it differ from other js libraries ?

-React is JavaScript Library for building user interfaces. it allows developers to create reusable UI components and manage the starte and props for those components. it differs from other JS libraries is that it focuses on the view layer of an application.
+1. React is JavaScript Library for building user interfaces.
+2. it allows developers to create reusable UI components and manage the state and props for those components.
+3. it differs from other JS libraries is that it focuses on the view layer of an application.

 ---